Supakornn/Supakornn/README.md

 ### Hi, there 👋

-I'm Supakorn, I create stuff and hack stuff.
+I'm Supakorn, I do stuff about software and hacking.

 ### Links 👾